nodeshift/nodejs-reference-architecture/docs/functional-components/transaction-handling.md

 transactions or the equivalent can be done by submitting queries through the same APIs used to query and update data.
-Since these APIs vary by database, consult the documentation for the client and database for example of how to use transactions.
+Since these APIs vary by database, consult the documentation for the client and database for examples of how to use transactions.

 Node.js applications are often structured to use microservices instead of a monolith which may limit the ability to leverage